JiriKursky/Custom_components/README.md

       # warning do not use "24:00"
       # ----------------
       # Second possibilty of define timer "6:10":"8:00"
-      condition_run: input_boolean.filtrace_timer
+      condition_run: input_boolean.filtration_timer
       # App is testing this for 'on' or 'off'.
 You will stop automatisation.
 I am using for instance for sprinkler in rainy days
 ```

-You can find useful attributes in entities
+You can find useful attributes in entities.
+There are several serices.